 In 2003, the tug was acquired by the Kirby Corporation of Channelview, Texas.
 Where she was renamed as the City of Joliet.

 Powered by two, Wartsila 12V22HF diesel engines.
 With Lufkin reduction gears, at a ratio of 4.5:1.
-She is a twin screw, square bow, push boat.
-Rated at 3,600 horsepower.
+She is a twin screw towboat, rated at 3,600 horsepower.